Fujifilm GFX 50S vs Olympus E-M1 II

-The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
+Both the GFX 50S and the E-M1 II are recent models that are part of the current product line-up.
+The E-M1 II replaced the earlier Olympus E-M1, while the GFX 50S does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what is the bottom line?
 Is the Fujifilm GFX 50S better than the Olympus E-M1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.